liddiard/personal-website-gatsby/src/pages/project/stream-editor.md

     caption: Using Stream Editor to analyze its own logs by chaining multiple commands together
   - type: image
     filename: chain.png
-    caption: The full chain of commands from the end of the above video
+    caption: The full chain of commands from the end of the above video, resulting the final output of a report on the number of times each command has been used

 type: software
 ---